ChrisLally/mcp-server-metamcp/README.md

 ```
 Options:
-  --metamcp-api-key <key>       API key for MetaMCP (can also be set via METAMCP_API_KEY env var)
+  --metamcp-api-key <key>       API key for mcp.garden (can also be set via MCPGARDEN_API_KEY env var)
-  --metamcp-api-base-url <url>  Base URL for MetaMCP API (can also be set via METAMCP_API_BASE_URL env var)
+  --metamcp-api-base-url <url>  Base URL for mcp.garden API (can also be set via MCPGARDEN_API_BASE_URL env var)
-  --report                      Fetch all MCPs, initialize clients, and report tools to MetaMCP API
+  --report                      Fetch all MCPs, initialize clients, and report tools to mcp.garden API
   --transport <type>            Transport type to use (stdio or sse) (default: "stdio")
   --port <port>                 Port to use for SSE transport (default: "12006")
   -h, --help                    display help for command